 Whether you’re looking to rebuild a new website from scratch or refine an existing one, sitemaps are vital tools to help ensure your redesigned digital presence will be thoughtfully organized and function at its best.

 There are multiple kinds of sitemaps referenced in web design, and each one serves a different audience and function.

 Though your social media presence should remain true to your brand identity, the differing expectations and audiences for each platform should be both understood and explored.

-Before a single page of your website is redesigned, your B2B business should consider how it can best serve your organization’s needs.
+Before a single web page of your site is redesigned, your B2B business should consider how it can best serve your organization’s needs.
 For example, if the focus for your site is lead generation, then its content planning and navigation should be focused on how the site can deliver on that goal.

 The benefits of such decisions reach beyond establishing a clear and consistent website focus that serves your B2B business.
 In some cases, outdated content can impact your SEO rankings under the wrong terms and attract an unexpected audience.
 But along with clarity gained in narrowing your website’s focus to your business goals comes the added efficiency in implementing a redesign.

 If your organization is able to cut the content that doesn’t serve your needs, the costs can be reflected by not having to migrate page after page of outdated content.
 Depending on the size of your website, this can lead to considerable cost savings and a streamlined workload.

 To implement an effective, user-centered site design, organizations must remain mindful of their client target audience.
 B2B tech companies should consider three buyer personas when planning a website content strategy.